cloud-bulldozer/benchmark-operator/docs/uperf.md

 `serviceip` will place the uperf server behind a K8s [Service](https://kubernetes.io/docs/concepts/services-networking/service/)

 `dualstack` will use IPv6 for establishing the connectivity between uperf client(s) and server(s).
 The environment has to be properly configured with dualstack previous to running the test.
+For now, it is only supported with LoadBalancer type services.

 `runtime_class` If this is set, the benchmark-operator will apply the runtime_class to the podSpec runtimeClassName.